 And we all know the impact hurricanes Andrew, Katrina, and Sandy had as well.
 Even tropical storms can cause flooding and tidal surges.
 I’ve lived in Florida most of my life, so I have first-hand experience in preparing for a storm.

 Last year (2016) when Hurricane Matthew prepared to strike Florida, people were panicking.
 We hadn’t had a hurricane landfall in over 10 years.
-The storm wasn’t going to hit the east coast of Florida until very early tomorrow morning, but most gas stations are ALREADY out of gas.
-Grocery store and lumber yard shelves are depleted, and the main roads are clogged with traffic jams as people try to evacuate.
-Even the college where I work, in the middle of the state, is shutting down early today since we are under a tropical storm warning.
+The storm wasn’t going to hit the east coast of Florida until very early the next morning, but most gas stations were ALREADY out of gas.
+Grocery store and lumber yard shelves were depleted, and the main roads were clogged with traffic jams as people tried to evacuate.
+The college where I work, in the middle of the state, shut down early the day before because we were under a tropical storm warning.
 Even Disney and the other theme parks CLOSED…

 The most important piece of advice I can give to those who have not experienced a hurricane before is this: